-Does your child fear swimming in swimming pools as well as in natural bodies of water like lakes and rivers?
+Does your child fear swimming in pools and natural bodies of water like lakes and rivers?
 If she only exhibits fear around swimming pools, she may be remembering a swimming experience where her eyes were irritated by chlorine.
-Salt water can also be irritating to the eyes, so if your child likes lakes and rivers but not the ocean, eye irritation could be to blame.
+Saltwater can also irritate the eyes, so if your child likes lakes and rivers but not the ocean, eye irritation could be to blame.

 Sometimes the fear of swimming is less about the water and more about what may or may not be under the water.
 Children who fear monsters under the bed or in the closet may have similar fears about unknown creatures beneath the water’s surface.

 Thank your child for helping you understand his fears.
 Tell him that you will keep him safe.
-Whatever you do, do not throw your child into the water or trick him into going in before he’s ready.
+Please do not throw your child into the water or trick him into going in before he’s ready.
 You need your child to trust you if you’re going to help him conquer his fear of water.

 Help your child take slow steps to overcome the fear

-- Non-swimming visits: Visit the pool together with your child, and let her know in advance that she won’t have to go in the water.
-Don’t even bring bathing suits or towels – this should truly be just a “reconnaissance mission”.
+- Non-swimming visits: Visit the pool with your child, and let her know that she won’t have to go in the water.
+Don’t even bring bathing suits or towels – this should indeed be just a “reconnaissance mission.”
 Walk around the pool with your child and let her watch the other swimmers, but stay far enough away from the edge to make sure you both remain dry.
 Keep the visit short.
 Make a few more of these visits to the pool, until your child feels comfortable with this level of proximity to the water.

 - Pool edge visits: Return to the pool and invite your child to sit beside you on the edge of the shallow end.
 Put your legs into the water, and tell your child that he can put his legs in, too.
-Tell him it’s also fine to keep his legs dry and out of the water if he’d prefer.
-Continue making this kind of visit to the pool, until your child voluntarily puts his legs into the water.
+Tell him it’s also OK to keep his legs dry and out of the water if he prefers.
+Continue making this kind of visit to the pool until your child voluntarily puts his legs into the water.
 Remember, don’t force him.

 - Bathing suit visits: Once your child is comfortable putting her legs in the water while sitting on the edge of the pool, begin visiting the pool and putting on bathing suits.
-Reinforce to your child that wearing a bathing suit doesn’t mean that she has to get in the water.
-Sit on the edge of the pool and let her practice putting her legs in the water again.
-Tell her that you’re going to get in the pool for a few minutes, and then do so, being careful not to splash your child in the process.
-It’s fine to tell your child how good the water feels, but don’t try to convince her to get in.
+Reinforce to your child that wearing a bathing suit doesn’t mean she has to get in the water.
+Sit on the pool’s edge and let her practice putting her legs in the water again.
+Tell her you’ll get in the pool for a few minutes, and then be careful not to splash your child in the process.
+It’s OK to tell your child how good the water feels, but don’t try to convince her to get in.
 Have a few water toys with you, and ask your child to throw them to you one at a time from the edge of the pool.
 If she enjoys this, bring them back to her and ask her to do it again.

 - Bubble-blowing: Once your child is used to entering the water in your arms, you can begin teaching her to blow bubbles in the water.
-Begin by showing her how to blow on the surface of the water while keeping her face a few inches away.
+Begin by showing her how to blow on the water’s surface while keeping her face a few inches away.
 Let her try it.
-Then show her how to begin blowing above the surface of the water, dip her lips into the water while still blowing to create a few bubbles, and then bring her face out of the water while still blowing.
-Practice this until she does it easily.
+Then show her how to begin blowing above the surface of the water, dipping her lips into the water while still blowing to create a few bubbles, and then bring her face out of the water while still blowing.
+Practice this until she does it effortlessly.